kavyadevd/Face-Pose-Illumination-Classifier/README.md

 ## Steps to run:
 #### Wrapper code that calls the methods to classify is present in the Jupyter notebooks
-Load the notebook in any compatible IDE and click run all.
+Load the notebook in any compatible IDE and click run all.</br>
 Part 1:
-    1. Bayes classifier: Bayes.ipynb -> runs illumination testing data against neutral and facial expression training data for data.mat and prints accuracy at the end of each cell after classification.
-Similiar patter is followed for other data sets.</br>
+1. Bayes classifier: Bayes.ipynb -> runs illumination testing data against neutral and facial expression trainingdata for data.mat and prints accuracy at the end of each cell after classification.
+Similiar patter is followed forother data sets.</br>
 All 3 datasets are evaluated in this notebook

-    2. k-Nearest Neighbors : KNN.ipynb -> ( _Same as above_ ) runs illumination testing data against neutral and facial expression training data for data.mat and prints accuracy at the end of each cell after classification.
-Similiar patter is followed for other data sets.</br>
+2. k-Nearest Neighbors : KNN.ipynb -> ( _Same as above_ ) runs illumination testing data against neutral and facialexpression training data for data.mat and prints accuracy at the end of each cell after classification.
+Similiarpatter is followed for other data sets.</br>
 All 3 datasets are evaluated in this notebook